Frequently Asked Questions

 Providing funds to take care of your pets is optional.
 However, providing funds can make sure that your pets will be cared for in a manner that they are accustomed.
 Funds can be a fixed amount or a percentage of an insurance policy, bank account or other asset.

 Please consider that pets are more expensive as they age.
-Other factors to consider when deciding how much to leave for a pet's care include: How many pets are covered by the Pet Protection Agreement?
+Other factors to consider when deciding how much to leave for a pet's care include: How many pets are covered by the Pet Protection Agreement pet trust?
 What type of pets are they?
 Do they have any special medical needs?
 How long are they expected to live?
 How much you wish to leave for the animal charity that helped with your adoption?

 Another consideration is emergency funds.
 Some people set up a small joint bank account, in the name of both the Pet Owner and the Pet Guardian, so that the Pet Guardian can access the funds easily and immediately if necessary.
 It can also be a test of the Pet Guardian's trustworthiness while it's still possible to change the document.